What Will Happen to R22 and How it Affects You

 - Remain using recycled R22 and burn money like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
 Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

 The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment will also be more efficient and offer you superior comfort, helping to reduce your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
 While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

 If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what’s the best next step.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.

 The good news